2017-2018 Federal Student Loans

 Whatcom Community College participates in the William D. Ford Federal Direct Loan Program for Student Loans and the Parent PLUS Loans (for dependent students).

-When you are eligible to actually apply for a loan, you will receive a financial aid email alert.
-Your alert may include information about your grant awards OR may let you know that you are not grant eligible but can now apply for a loan.
-Do not attempt to complete the loan process until you receive your alert.
+When you are eligible to actually apply for a loan, you will receive a financial aid email notification.
+Your notification may include information about your grant awards OR may let you know that you are not grant eligible but can now apply for a loan.
+Do not attempt to complete the loan process until you receive your notification.
 You can see this status on the financial aid portal as well.

 To be eligible for either loan program, a student must enroll for at least half-time (6 credits).
 Your eligibility to apply for a loan is based on your financial aid award.
-Once again, do not apply for loans before you receive an alert as described above.
+Once again, do not apply for loans before you receive a notification as described above.

 If you owe tuition and we certify your loan application at least two weeks prior to the date tuition is due, you will not be dropped from your classes for non-payment.
 Submitting a loan worksheet is not enough to meet the requirements to hold your classes—the loan must be complete and certified by the Financial Aid Office.